 Funding of proposals submitted under this Solicitation are subject to availability of funds.
-Approximately \$10 million will be available for enhancing watersheds and communities where cannabis cultivation occurs.
+Approximately \$10 million will be available for cleanup and remediation of illicit cannabis cultivation impacts on qualified public lands.
 Projects under this Solicitation are anticipated to begin in summer/fall of 2022 and shall end no later than the summer/fall of 2025.
 Proposal timeframes must occur within this period.

-Future Solicitation for CRGP may have different funding limitations and/or focus on different CRGP priorities.
-Please check the CDFW Cannabis Restoration Grant Program website for the most current Solicitation grant opportunities.
+Future Solicitations for CRGP may have different funding limitations and/or focus on different priorities.
+Please check the CDFW Cannabis Restoration Grant Program website for the most current grant opportunities.